 Backward linkages are the interconnection of an industry to other industries from which it purchases inputs to produce its output.
 IMPLAN's most current data contains 546 defined industries.
 Learn more about how these industries are defined and how select the most appropriate industry for your analysis by reviewing this Picking an Industry article.

 Each industry purchases Commodities from Industries to operate their business, which generates the initial round of backward linkages for each industry.
 Each cell in the matrix below represents a payment from the Industry column to the Commodity row.
 In other words, the dollars spent by a given Industry to purchase operational Inputs is represented by the columns in the matrix below.
 These dollars are referred to as Intermediate Expenditures.
 IMPLAN's data source (see production function section) on Input purchases by Industry is only available at the National level.
 IMPLAN is an annual model so the input-output data in the matrices will be based on a given year.
-Intermediate Expenditures for each Industry can be converted to a Spending Pattern by dividing each expenditure by the total value of all Intermediate Expenditures for the given Industry, producing a percentage for each Intermediate Expenditure or the Gross Aborsportion that sum to 100% for the given Industry.
+Intermediate Expenditures for each Industry can be converted to a Spending Pattern by dividing each expenditure by the total value of all Intermediate Expenditures for the given Industry, producing a percentage for each Intermediate Expenditure that sum to 100% for the given Industry.

 HOW ARE INDUSTRY PRODUCTION FUNCTIONS ARE REGIONALIZED:

 Industries of course spend money on things other than Intermediate Expenditures.
 The Production Function of an Industry in IMPLAN determines how an Industry will allocate Output to continue to operate.
 To complete each Industry’s Production Function, we’ll need to incorporate the other production values.
 Industries must pay taxes or Taxes on Production and Imports.
 They also require Labor, who are paid Labor Income, to create the final good or service.
 The Production Function also leaves room for profit to be earned and to cover things like the purchase of equipment, technically referred to as Other Property Income.
 These additional factors of a Industry's Production Function are called Value Added.
 The combination of a Industry’s spending on Value Added and Intermediate Expenditures equals the Industry’s Total Output.
 IMPLAN collects sub-national data on Valued Added and Total Output by Industry.